AammarTufail/tip_prediction_django_app/readme.md

 This repository demonstrates how to deploy a machine learning model using Django, a high-level Python web framework.
 The project includes a simple web interface that allows users to input data and receive predictions from the ML model.

 ## Project we created in this repo
-> The project we created in this repo is deployed at [TIp Prediction Django App](https://django.codanics.com/)
+> The project we created in this repo is deployed at [Tip Prediction Django App](https://django.codanics.com/)

+## Important
-> Create a readme.md file of your project.
+Create a readme.md file of your project, before starting.

 ## 1. Create python env